PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Definition and Terminology

-+ A .term[graph] is a data structure containing nodes and connections between them (much like a tree), but with no requirement for hierarchical ordering.
++ A graph] is a data structure containing nodes and connections between them (much like a tree), but with no requirement for hierarchical ordering.
-   + We often call the nodes .term[vertices], and the connections between them .term[edges].
+   + We often call the nodes vertices], and the connections between them edges].
-   + A .term[simple graph], then is the non-empty set of vertices and edges $G=(V,E)$.
+   + A simple graph], then is the non-empty set of vertices and edges $G=(V,E)$.

 .center[
 ![:scale A graph, 300px]({{site.baseurl}}/assets/CS50pics/graphs/undirected_graph_with_6_nodes.svg)